Skip site navigation (1)Skip section navigation (2)

 -chap (string)

-set chapter information from given file
+set chapter information from given file.
+The following formats

 -chapqt (string)